open-telemetry/opentelemetry-ruby/website_docs/context_propagation.md

 This requires _context propagation_, a mechanism where identifiers for a trace are sent to remote processes.

+> &#8505; The OpenTelemetry Ruby SDK will take care of context propagation as long as your service is leveraging auto-instrumented libraries.
+Please refer to the [README][auto-instrumentation] for more details.

 In order to propagate trace context over the wire, a propagator must be registered with the OpenTelemetry SDK.
 The W3 TraceContext and Baggage propagators are configured by default.
 Operators may override this value by setting `OTEL_PROPAGATORS` environment variable to a comma separated list of [propagators][propagators].